Watching the Debate With Andrew Yang Fans in New Hampshire

 When I entered Chunky’s, the bar in the antechamber of a movie theater in an empty strip mall in Manchester, a few miles away, I wasn’t sure I was in the right place.
 But inside the TVs were set to the debate, and looking up at them were a mass of baseball caps and beanies that say MATH — announcing better than any sign could that this was in fact the Yang Gang debate watch party, as advertised on Facebook.

 I’m bad at crowd estimates.
-There were maybe thirty people by the time I arrived?
+There were maybe 30 people by the time I arrived?
 Don’t hold me to that.
 There were enough people that there were no seats at the bar, but because the room itself was so big, it felt empty.
 There was a man and a woman with two flannel shirts draped over their chairs.
 The man was also wearing another flannel shirt.
 A group of Yang volunteers kindly welcomed me into their conversation.
 They said there was a rumor Yang himself could show up.
 “He’s supposed to come here, but he didn’t have the best debate, so I don’t know,” one of them said.
 “He gave me a hug yesterday because I say nice things about him Twitter and he knows my Twitter,” this person explains.

 Hugging seemed especially important right now.
 Everybody agreed that it had been a disappointing few days for the campaign.
 The volunteers said they knew Yang himself was disappointed.
 They blamed the staff in Iowa, which Politico reported Yang had fired after his anemic performance.
 They blamed the system.
 They blamed a conspiracy.
 It was rigged.
 The caucus was stolen.
 The theft was happening right before our eyes.
 They also blamed the Iowans.